priore/SOAPEngine/README.md

 With this Framework you can create iPhone and iPad Apps that supports SOAP Client Protocol.
 This framework able executes methods at remote web services with SOAP standard protocol.

-## Update Dic, 10, 2013 (v.1.3.2)
-* Extended with two new properties to replace the prefix of the user objects.
-* Decode Unicode characters in readable strings (\Uxxxx).
-* Fix for results in array values.

-## Update Dic 04, 2013 (v.1.3.1)
-* Thread Safety
-* Support nil/null values replaced with xsi:nil="true"

-## Update Dic, 02, 2013 (v.1.3RC1)
-* Added local notifications.
-* Fix last path slash for namespace actions.

-## Updates Nov, 08, 2013 (RC3)
-* Implementing block programming
-* Fix log message for IList (C#) elements

-## Updates Ago, 29, 2013 (RC2)
-* Added the verification methods for certificate authorization.
-* Update WS-Security with encrypted password (digest).
-* Bug-fix for parameters with nil values.
-* Bug-fix for inherited classes.
-* Bug-fix when hostname could not be found.

-## Updates Ago, 20, 2013 (RC1)
-* Added the verification methods for trusted certificate authorization.

-## Updates Ago, 17, 2013
-* Property named envelope, allow the define extra attributes for Envelope tag.

-## Updates Jun, 25, 2013
-* Ability to define a basic or WSS authentication.
-* Property named actionQuotes, allow the quotes in the soapAction header.

 ## Features
 * Support both 2001 (v1.1) and 2003 (v1.2) XML schema.
 * Support array, array of structs and dictionary.